aishakhan0925/aishakhan0925/README.md

 ### Entrepreneur and Freelancer

-I am a level two seller for fiver and I’m working with international clients on top-notch products.
-Catering to my interests, I have been working for non-profit organisations for a year now and have been a freelancer for over 2 years.
+I am a **Fiverr Level 2 Seller** and I’m working with **international clients** on top-notch products.
+Catering to my interests, I have been working for **non-profit organisations** for a year now and have been a freelancer for over 2 years.
 I have been active in the tech community and have experience in both web and app development.
-I also own a small tech startup where I have launched my own software product "SaaS" (software as a service) in the healthcare industry.
+I also own a small **tech startup** where I have launched my own software product "SaaS" (software as a service) in the **healthcare industry**.

 ---